isovector/thinking-with-types/prose/fundamentals/2-kinds.markdown

 #### Constraint Kinds

 However, kinds apply to everything at the type-level, not just the things we traditionally think of as "types."
-For example, the type of `show`{.haskell} is `Show a => a -> String`.
+For example, the type of `show` is `Show a => a -> String`.
 This `Show` thing exists as part of the type signature, even though it's clearly not a `Type`.
 Does `Show a` also have a kind?